storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

-# SQLitePlugin in Markdown (litcoffee)
+# SQLite plugin in Markdown (litcoffee)

 #### Use coffee compiler to compile this directly into Javascript

 #### License for common script: MIT or Apache

-# Top-level SQLitePlugin objects
+# Top-level SQLite plugin objects

 ## root window object: